FormidableLabs/react-native-ama/website/guidelines/accessibility-role.md

 <AMASection />

-The [accessibilityRole](https://reactnative.dev/docs/accessibility#accessibilityrole) is required for all interactive components to communicate their purpose to assistive technology users.
+The [accessibilityRole](https://reactnative.dev/docs/accessibility#accessibilityrole) is required for all interactive components to communicate their purpose to assistive technologies — tools like screen readers (VoiceOver, TalkBack) and voice control software (Voice Access) that people use to navigate and operate their devices.

+Without a role, a screen reader user landing on a component has no way to know whether tapping it will open a link, submit a form, or trigger some other action.

 ## Expectations